ui3TD/IM-FastForward/README.md

 4. Edit the .cs to develop your mod.
 Check out [this tutorial](https://outward.fandom.com/wiki/Mod_development_guide/Harmony) for more info, but ignore the Awake() method.
 IM-HarmonyIntegration does it automatically.

+Visit the [Idol Manager Official Discord](https://discord.com/invite/83ywHbP) to discuss with others in the modding community.